Join me as I declutter my kids rooms! Decluttering and minimizing can be easy with these 5 simple tips to declutter toys in kids rooms .

 Kids can only play with one toy at a time!
 Keep this in mind as you declutter and go through everything.

 This is why I like to declutter and go through the toys seasonally.
-Just to make sure everything is functioning.
+To make sure everything is functioning.

 If anything is annoying don’t feel bad if you decide to get rid of it.
-We decided toys that can’t be turned off are very annoying.
+Once in a while, we are given very annoying loud flashing toys!
+Anything that can’t be turned off is very annoying.

 Read More Simple Living Tips: